symfony/symfony-docs/reference/dic_tags.rst

    The ability to add message extractors was introduced in Symfony 2.1.

 When executing the ``translation:update`` command, it uses extractors to extract translation messages from a file.
-By default, the Symfony framework has a :class:`Symfony\\Bridge\\Twig\\Translation\\TwigExtractor` and a :class:`Symfony\\Bundle\\FrameworkBundle\\Translation\\PhpExtractor`, which help to find and extract translation keys from Twig templates and PHP files.
+By default, the Symfony Framework has a :class:`Symfony\\Bridge\\Twig\\Translation\\TwigExtractor` and a :class:`Symfony\\Bundle\\FrameworkBundle\\Translation\\PhpExtractor`, which help to find and extract translation keys from Twig templates and PHP files.